Each 5ml contains: Prednisolone 3mg.

 It is indicated for primary or secondary adrenocortical insufficiency, rheumatic disorders, collagen diseases (systemic lupus erythematosus), dermatologic diseases (pemphigus, severe psoriasis, severe seborrheic dermatitis), bronchial asthma, ophthalmic diseases (eye inflammation, herpes zoster ophthalmicus, allergic conjunctivitis), hematologic disorders, neoplastic diseases (leukemias), edematous states and gastrointestinal diseases ulcerative colitis.

-Dosage of Prelone Syrup should be individualized according to the severity of the diseases and the response of the patient.
+Dosage of Sunosyn Syrup should be individualized according to the severity of the diseases and the response of the patient.
 For infants and children, the recommended dosage should be governed by the same consideration rather than strict adherence to the ratio indicated by age or body.
-The initial dosage of Prelone Syrup may vary from 5mg to 60mg daily in divided doses, as a single daily dose after breakfast or as a double dose on alternate days depending on the specific disease entity being treated.
+The initial dosage of Sunosyn Syrup may vary from 5mg to 60mg daily in divided doses, as a single daily dose after breakfast or as a double dose on alternate days depending on the specific disease entity being treated.
 In situation of less severity lower doses will generally suffice while in selected patients higher initial doses may be required.
 The initial dosage should be maintained or adjusted until a satisfactory response is noted.
 After a favourable response is noted, the proper maintenance dosage should be determined by decreasing the initial drug dosage in small decrements at appropriate time intervals until the lowest dosage which will maintain an adequate clinical response is reached.
-If after long-term therapy the drug is to be stopped, it is recommended that is be withdrawn gradually better than abruptly.
+If after long-term therapy the drug is to be stopped, it is recommended that it is withdrawn gradually better than abruptly.
 Constant monitoring is required in regard to drug dosage.

 Symptoms are as mentioned in Adverse Reactions.
-The effects of accidental ingestion of large quantities of prednisolone over a very short period of time have not been reported but prolonged use of the drug can produce symptoms as mentioned in 'Toxicology'.
+The effects of accidental ingestion of large quantities of prednisolone over a very short period of time have not been reported but prolonged use of the drug can produce symptoms as mentioned in Adverse Reactions.
 Elevation of blood pressure and increased potassium excretion may be controlled with dietary salt restriction and potassium supplementation.
 Treatment of acute overdosage is by immediate gastric lavage or emesis.
 For chronic overdosage in the face of severe disease requiring continuous steroid therapy the dosage of prednisolone may be reduced only temporarily, or alternate day treatment may be introduced.

 It is contraindicated in systemic fungal infection and hypersensitivity to any component of the product.